Open Bible Data Home About News OET Key

 Parallel 2COR 6:10

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI 2Cor 6:10 ©

-OET (OET-RV) regarded as sad but always happy, as poor but making many people rich, as having nothing but possessing everything.
+OET (OET-RV)regarded as sad but always happy, as poor but making many people rich, as having nothing but possessing everything.

 OET-LVas being_sorrowed but always rejoicing, as poor but many making_rich, as nothing having and_yet all things keeping.